Malta Gay Travel

 I spotted a few gay couples relaxing on the rocks by the seaside while I passed through this area.
 Since Malta doesn’t have any official gay beaches, the LGBT crowd tends to blend in with everyone else in typical spots like this.

 Valletta is Malta’s historic, notoriously tiny capital city.
-At 0.61 square kilometers, it’s actually the European Union’s smallest capital city by area!
-Even with its small size, though, there’s plenty to see.
+And at 0.61 square kilometers, it’s actually the European Union’s smallest capital city by area!
+Nonetheless, there’s still plenty to see.

 Hastings Garden has some of the best views in Valletta.
 This is an epic place to watch the sunset.
 People jump up onto the walls to sit and relax.